KoyoteScience/BanditoAPI/README.md

 # BanditoAPI

-This is the core javascript client-side API library for Bandito API (see http://www.banditoapi.com/code_snippet_example.html for a live demonstration).
+This is the core javascript client-side API library for Bandito API (see http://www.banditoapi.com/code_snippet_example.html for a live demonstration and https://github.com/KoyoteScience/red-pill-blue-pill for its source code).

 ## Example Usage